-The anti-online-dating camp argues that apps encourage people to treat others like objects in a transaction; that it's superficial.
+The anti-online-dating camp argues that apps encourage people to treat others as objects in a transaction and that's superficial.
 "People routinely lie about their height, their age, their weight, their income," said Klinenberg.
 "They put huge amounts of attention into their photograph—and for good reason.
 About 90% of online dating is about the quality of your picture."
 The transactional nature of dating apps has seeped into real life in a way that, experts argue, kills the romance that leads to love: "Dating apps have destroyed another important aspect of romance: civility and conversation, basic emotional intelligence, eye contact, [and] being able to read someone's body language," said Zomorodi.

 The Case for Online Dating